RandyMoore/mySiteStatic/content/posts/top-20-skills-remoteok.md

 The y-axis has a 10% marking.
 The bar for each skill is scaled according to what % of the Total # NEs count it represents.

 # How?
 (Summary)
 1. Collect the raw data, in this case all the job postings on remoteok.io.
-Data was collected every couple weeks for a few months by my good friend Pi who spent a few mintues looking at every post before copying the text.
+Data was collected every couple weeks for a few months by my good friend Pi who spent a few minutes looking at every post before copying the text.
 2. Use Natural Language Processing (NLP) to extract Named Entities from each post.
 3. Filter out all Named Entities that are not a skill.
 4. Take the top 20 skills by frequency for each day across all posts.